-Wenger comes to Minnesota from Western Michigan where he worked since 2013.
+Wenger came to Minnesota from Western Michigan where he worked since 2013.
 Wenger joined the Western Michigan staff as a graduate assistant in 2013, but was quickly promoted to special teams coordinator.
 He also worked with the defensive backs.

 In 2016, he coached Darius Phillips who was named MAC Special Teams Player of the Year.
 Phillips returned a kickoff and punt for a touchdown in 2016, a feat he has accomplished in three straight seasons.
 Wenger used two punters in 2016 in James Coleman and Derrick Mitchell, but the duo combined to average 40.68 yards on only 44 punts.
 His kicker Butch Hampton made 19-of-24 field goals, which included a season-long 47 yarder.
 Hampton, who was a Freshman All-American, totaled 128 points (19 FGs and 71 PATs) to set the all-time, single-season points record in the MAC.

 In 2015, Wenger saw two of his players recognized by the MAC for their breakout seasons, as Phillips earned second-team honors as a kick returner and Andrew Haldeman was named third-team as a place kicker.
 Phillips made national headlines the first week of the season when he returned a kick 100 yards for a touchdown against No. 5 Michigan State.
 Haldeman broke the Western Michigan career scoring record with 337 points and for field goals made with 57.
 In the MAC, Haldeman placed sixth all-time in points scored and tenth in field goals made.